 By default, the

 monteCarloLocalization uses a

-contains parameters specific to the range sensor used, 2-D map information for the
+model contains parameters specific to the range sensor used, 2-D map information for

 given the current position of the robot.
 Without factoring in these parameters, some